-a) The proposal has sought to avoid or mitigate impacts on-site in the first instance; and b)There is to be an overall net gain to the Solent Wader and Brent Geese network; and c) A suitable, readily available replacement site which conforms entirely to the specific requirements for the Solent Waders and Brent Geese species concerned and is satisfactorily agreed by the Council and other appropriate bodies and secured in perpetuity, with a costed Habitat Management and Monitoring Plan.
+a) The proposal has avoided or adequately mitigated impacts on-siteThe proposal has sought to avoid or mitigate impacts on site in the first instance; andor b) Where it can be clearly demonstrated that criteria a is not feasible or practicable, a suitable, readily available replacement site which conforms entirely to the specific requirements for the Solent Waders and Brent Geese species concerned and is satisfactorily agreed by the Council and other appropriate bodies is provided and secured for the lifetime of the development.
+There is to be an overall net gain to the Solent Wader and Brent Geese network; and c) A suitable, readily available replacement site which conforms entirely to the specific requirements for the Solent Waders and Brent Geese species concerned and is satisfactorily agreed by the Council and other appropriate bodies and secured in perpetuity, with a costed Habitat Management and Monitoring Plan.